 We see Jim change before our eyes, accepting his need to survive at any cost and fend for himself.
 While still being a boy who has limited understanding of the events taking place in his surroundings

-During a summer in 90s Los Angeles, 13 year old Stevie (Sunny Suljic) finds belonging and acceptance in a peer group of older skaters, escaping the trappings of his abusive yet conflicted older brother Ian (Lucas Hedges) and tender yet struggling mother Dabney (Katherine Waterson).
-As Stevie’s bond to the group increases, he is taken on a journey of self discovery, family turmoil and friendship realities, challenging the boundaries of his social and family structures.
+During a long hot summer in 90s Los Angeles, 13 year old Stevie (Sunny Suljic) finds belonging and acceptance within a group of older skaters.
+Escaping the trappings of his abusive yet conflicted older brother Ian (Lucas Hedges), and tender yet distant mother Dabney.
+However, as Stevie’s bond to the group grows, the reality of teenage life bears down on him.
+Amid changing family relationships and friendships.

 One of the most heartfelt modern films exploring the transition from girlhood to womanhood.
 Ladybird embraces the complexity of emotion, love and parental conflict present in adolescence.